This is a preview of our premium content.

 Projects Versus Single Action Lists

-It’s important to understand the difference between a project (as defined in GTD) and a single action list.
+Understanding the difference between a project (as defined in GTD) and a single action list is essential.

-David Allen describes a project as a defined outcome that requires at least two discrete actions to complete.
-For example, “Plan Trip to Vancouver” is a project as it has a defined outcome (i.e. planning for a trip to Vancouver is complete) and requires multiple actions (e.g. research airfare, book flight, phone travelling companion).
+David Allen describes a project as having a defined outcome requiring at least two discrete actions.
+For example, “Plan Trip to Vancouver” is a project because it has a defined outcome (i.e., planning for a trip to Vancouver is complete) and requires multiple actions (e.g., researching airfare, booking a flight, and calling a travelling companion).

-In GTD parlance, one-off actions that aren’t tied to a specific outcome are considered next actions.
+In GTD parlance, one-off actions not tied to a specific outcome are considered “next actions.”
 For example, phoning the garage to make an appointment to book an oil change would likely be the next action, assuming you know where to take the car for service.
-If you didn’t, a project such as “Find new garage” might be in order.
+A project like “Find New Garage” might be in order if you didn’t.

 OmniFocus supports three types of projects: parallel, sequential and single actions.
 OmniFocus projects that are parallel or sequential are GTD projects.
-They’re intended to be used for working towards defined outcomes and are considered “stalled” if they don’t contain any actions.
-OmniFocus projects with the type set to “single actions” are used to group related items and can be empty.
+They’re intended to be used for working towards defined outcomes and are considered “stalled” if they don’t contain any actions and the outcome hasn’t been reached.
+OmniFocus projects with the type set to “single actions” are used to group related items and aren’t considered stalled if empty because they don’t define a destination.

 In this article, I’ll refer to parallel and sequential OmniFocus projects as “projects” (i.e. GTD projects) and OmniFocus projects with a type of “single actions” as “single action lists” (i.e. GTD next action lists).